torchbox/kdtool/README.md

   `any`, either is sufficient for access.

 Support for HTTP authentication varies greatly among Kubernetes Ingress controllers.
-As far as I know, the GKE Ingress controller doesn't support it at all.
+As far as I know, the GKE/GCE Ingress controller doesn't support it at all.
 The nginx controller supports all the options except `--htauth-satisfy`.
 The only controller that supports `--htauth-satisfy` is [Traffic Server](https://github.com/torchbox/k8s-ts-ingress).

 This authentication is not intended to be secure: it accepts passwords in